 A.M.E.
 Bale was born in Melbourne in 1875 and studied art under Frederick McCubbin and L Bernard Hall at the National Gallery Art School in Melbourne.
-She developed a reputation as a fine artist and distinguished herself as one of Australia’s pre-eminent flower and still life painters of the early 20th century.
+She developed a reputation as a fine artist who distinguished herself particularly as one of Australia’s pre-eminent flower and still life painters of the early 20th Century.
 She established the A.M.E.
-Bale Travelling Scholarship and Art Prize in her will, to support Australian artists in perpetuity.
+Bale Travelling Scholarship and Art Prize through her will to support Australian artists in perpetuity.

 The judging panel is comprised through the Twenty Melbourne Painters Society who provide expert assistance to the trustee, Perpetual Trustee Company Ltd, in judging the award, taking into consideration the implementation of both the spirit and letter of Miss Bale’s will.

 |26 October 2020||Successful shortlisted applicants notified and invited to exhibit in the Art Prize exhibition.|